 This is a serious, in-depth program.
 If you are not prepared to spend time on projects in between sessions as well as to be challenged emotionally and spiritually, you are invited to participate in one of our many other offerings and save this program for another time.

-A certificate of completion will be awarded to those who complete all assignments, including an herbal project, that will be presented to other program participants and who attend all sessions.
+A certificate of completion will be awarded to those who complete all assignments, reading materials and a group project.
 Information from each session builds on itself.
 Participants are expected to attend each session and to complete all assignments.